bipon68/DevOps-prep-101/poridhi/README.md

 ## Table of Contents
 - [x] Module One - Linux Basic
 - [x] Module Two - Networking for DevOps
-- [x] Module Three - Docker
+- [x] Module Three - Docker for DevOps

 ### Module One - Linux Basic

-- [x] 01 - Class 1
+- [x] 01 - Class 1 (how does Linux work,VI Editor,File Management,User Management)
-	- how does Linux work
-	- VI Editor
-	- File Management
-	- User Management
-- [x] 02 - Class 2
+- [x] 02 - Class 2 (Scripting,Bash Scripting,Shell Scripting)
-	- Scripting
-	- Bash Scripting
-	- Shell Scripting
-- [x] 03 - Class 3
+- [x] 03 - Class 3 (Basic Networking Configuaration, Namespace)
-	- Basic Networking Configuaration

 ### Module Two - Networking for DevOps

-- [x] 01 - Class 1
-	- how does the switch work
-	- How does the router work
-	- Create lab using Linux Namespace
+- [x] 01 - Class 1 (how does the switch work,How does the router work,Create lab using Linux Namespace)
 - [ ] 02 - Class 2
 	- How does the VXLAN work
 	- Understanding tcpdump